José Félix Jr.

 José Félix Soto (born May 5, 1992), is a Mexican professional boxer in the lightweight division.

+Soto is currently serving a five-year ban set to expire in April 2029 for an anti-doping rule violation after testing positive for metandienone and stanozolol in 2024.

 Professional career

 In November 2010, Félix beat the veteran Jesus Alberto Felix by technical knockout in the second round, the bout was held at Guaymas, Sonora, Mexico.